sidaliterkmane/sidaliterkmane/README.md

 ## ✨ Fun Facts

 - I'm passionate about martial arts of all sorts (especially Kyokushin Karate and Muay Thai)
-- Recently discovered a strong interesst for weightlifting
+- Recently discovered a strong interest for weightlifting and nutrition
 - I love sales and marketing

 ## 📫 Contact